 Reducing Saturation – Apart from increasing the saturation, there is a huge scope for reducing the saturation as well.
 Some of the dramatic effects that are available with various filters depend on these.
 Even the so called ‘drama’ filter in the mobile photo-editing app, Snapseed, tries to reduce the saturation slightly while adding graduated ND filter for the sky.
-A lot of beautiful looking portraits have reduced saturation.
+A lot of beautiful looking portraits, especially with dark skin, have reduced saturation.
 This tends to add a touch of silvery grey to the images which is truly mesmerizing to look at.
 Use this technique for processing your images in a different way!
 Just don’t go overboard with it.

 (This photograph was processed using Snapseed app on a phone.
 Drama filter was applied.
 Notice the reduced saturation and prominence of grey tones.
 An almost 40% reduction in saturation here makes the image look artificial to me though my readers somehow love this image.)